Skip to product information

 Vitamin B12 contributes to the normal function of the nervous system and the normal formation of red blood cells.
 It acts as a coenzyme in key reactions, including the conversion of homocysteine to methionine, and contributes to normal energy-yielding metabolism and the reduction of tiredness and fatigue.
 It is most commonly supplemented in vegetarian and vegan diets.

-thecary's Vitamin B Complex delivers all eight essential B vitamins — B1 (Thiamine), B2 (Riboflavin), B3 (Niacin), B5 (Pantothenic Acid), B6 (Pyridoxine), B7 (Biotin), B9 (Folate) and B12 (Methylcobalamin) — alongside Inositol in a single daily tablet.
+thecary's Vitamin B Complex delivers all eight B vitamins — B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), B6 (pyridoxine), B7 (biotin), B9 (folate) and B12 (methylcobalamin) — alongside inositol, in a single daily tablet.
+B12 is supplied as methylcobalamin, its active form, at a level that matters for anyone eating few animal products.

-Take one tablet daily with food and water, ideally in the morning.
-B vitamins are water-soluble, so consistency matters more than dose — taking your B complex at the same time each day produces the most reliable results.
+One tablet daily with food and water, ideally in the morning.
+B vitamins are water-soluble, so consistency matters more than timing — the same time each day gives the steadiest intake.
+It is normal for riboflavin (B2) to turn urine bright yellow; this is harmless.

+Vegan, GMO-free, and made in the UK to FSSC 22000 standard.
+Food supplements are not a substitute for a varied, balanced diet and a healthy lifestyle.
 Do not exceed the recommended dose.
-Food supplements are not a substitute for a balanced diet and healthy lifestyle.
-If you are pregnant, breastfeeding, taking medication or under medical supervision, consult your GP before use.
+If you are pregnant, breastfeeding, taking medication or under medical supervision, consult your doctor before use.

 • Made In UK